 Douglas came of age as an anthropologist during the “crisis of anthropology.”
 During which the discipline began to accept that the “ethnographic object” was far less bounded than classical ethnographies presented.
 In other words, anthropology was losing the literal and figurative “islands” into which the foreign (i.e. Western) ethnographer could penetrate, and more anthropologists were beginning to study the west (an academic movement sometimes referred to as “Bringing it back home.”)
 As a result, Douglas saw that the future of anthropology was “comparative,” which would require some theoretical mechanism by which to compare different societies.
 It was this concern that inspired what would become the Grid-Group framework and Cultural Theory.

-The first iteration of the grid-group diagram (that I could find) is in Douglas' 1970 book Natural Symbols: Explorations in Cosmology.
+The first iteration of the grid-group diagram (that I could find) is in Douglas’ 1970 book Natural Symbols: Explorations in Cosmology.
 In the preface to the 1996 edition of this book, Douglas describes Natural Symbols as the follow-up to Purity and Danger.
-(She also states that, "the diagrams I used seem very complicated now."
+(She also states that, “the diagrams I used seem very complicated now.”
 [1996:xi]).
 Shortly after Purity and Danger, Douglas notes that she had extensive conversations with British sociologist Basil Bernstein whom she first met in 1965.
-Specifically, he challenged her on the idea that classifications matter the same in every society -- in other words, there were some who didn't care about "matter out of place," and others who would kill because of it.
+Specifically, he challenged her on the idea that classifications matter the same in every society.
+Maybe there were some who didn’t care about “matter out of place,” and others who would kill because of it.

-Bernstein's diagram ultimately inspired the original version of the grid-group diagram.
-The above diagrams are taken from the 1971 volume 1 and the 1973 volume 2 (subtitled "Applied studies towards a sociology of language").
-They bear clear resemblances with Douglas' diagram from 1970, an influence she explicitly acknowledges throughout Natural Symbols.
-The more elaborate Bernstein-diagram (above) first appeared in a 1969 article written by Bernstein with Dorothy Henderson titled "Social class differences in the relevance of language to socialization."
+Bernstein’s diagram inspired the original version of the grid-group diagram.
+The above diagrams are taken from the 1971 volume 1 and the 1973 volume 2 (subtitled “Applied studies towards a sociology of language”).
+They bear a resemblance with Douglas’ diagram from 1970, an influence she explicitly acknowledges throughout Natural Symbols.
+The more elaborate Bernstein-diagram (above) first appeared in a 1969 article written by Bernstein with Dorothy Henderson titled “Social class differences in the relevance of language to socialization.”